lorig135/docsstyleguide/Punctuation.md

 Use to separate items in a series.
 Ex.: It separates the aci values into two lists; one contains the aci values that match the target and deny the required access, and the other contains the aci values that match the target and allow the required access.

+## Serial Semicolons
+Use to separate and clarify items in a series.

 ## Symbols
 Use the complete word unless the symbol is part of the UI.